AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/acsd-46865-shipment-and-credit-memo-grid-not-populated-when-asynchronous-indexing-is-enabled.md

 ---
 title: "ACSD-46865: [!UICONTROL shipment] and [!UICONTROL credit memo] not populated when [!UICONTROL asynchronous indexing] is enabled"
-description: Apply the ACSD-46865 patch to fix the Adobe Commerce issue where shipment and credit memo grids are not populated when [!UICONTROL asynchronous indexing] is enabled.
+description: Apply the ACSD-46865 patch to fix the Adobe Commerce issue where [!UICONTROL shipment] and [!UICONTROL credit memo] grids are not populated when [!UICONTROL asynchronous indexing] is enabled.
 ---

 # ACSD-46865: [!UICONTROL shipment] and [!UICONTROL credit memo] not populated when [!UICONTROL asynchronous indexing] is enabled